 Copenhague, Dinamarca, 1974.

-Jeppe Hein lives and works between Berlin and Copenhagen.
+Jeppe Hein lives and works between Berlin, Germany, and Copenhagen, Denmark.

 Geometric Mirrors IV, 2012 aluminium, stainless steel, high polished steel, 200 x 100 x 100 cm.

 I DON'T EXPECT ANYTHING BUT I’M OPEN FOR EVERYTHING, 2014, powder coated aluminium,neon tubes, two-way mirror, powder coated steel, transformers, 100 x 100 x 10 cm.